Estriol used individually or in combination with Vitamin D3 has been studied for treatment in women with stress and

-Estriol contains the natural female hormone estriol.
 Unlike other estrogens, estriol is short acting since it has only a short retention time in the nuclei of endometrial cells.
-It substitutes for the loss of estrogen production in menopausal women and alleviates menopausal symptoms.
+It substitutes for the loss of estrogen production in menopausal women and helps to alleviate menopausal symptoms.9,10

-Estriol is particularly effective in the treatment of urogenital symptoms.
-In case of atrophy of the lower urogenital tract estriol induces the normalization of the urogenital epithelium and helps to restore the normal microflora and the physiological pH in the vagina.
-As a result, it increases the resistance of the urogenital epithelial cells to infection and inflammation reducing vaginal complaints such as dyspareunia, dryness, itching, vaginal and urinary infections, micturition complaints and mild urinary incontinence.
+In case of postmenopausal women with atrophy of the lower urogenital tract, estriol induces the normalization of the urogenital epithelium and helps to restore the normal microflora and the physiological pH in the vagina.
+As a result, it increases the resistance of the urogenital epithelial cells to infection and inflammation reducing vaginal complaints such as dyspareunia, dryness, itching, vaginal and urinary infections, micturition complaints and mild urinary incontinence.8-17

 Low levels of Vitamin D3 have been associated with pelvic floor disorders among women.5,6,7 Vitamin D receptors are present in the bladder and striated muscle of the pelvic floor musculature.3,4 Skeletal muscle control and strength is vital for voluntary control of the urethral sphincter and pelvic floor muscle and likely a significant factor in achieving continence.